-If your child wishes to appear for a competitive exam like NEET or JEE, the best boards are CBSE/ISCE or state level boards.
+If your child wishes to appear for a competitive exam like NEET or JEE, the best boards are CBSE/ISCE or state-level boards.
 NEET and JEE exams are based on syllabus and books prescribed by NCERT / CBSE.
 Most state boards follow more-or-less the same pattern as the CBSE.
 A child from IGCSE / A-level background may find it difficult for the following reasons:

 3) Whether CBSE or IGCSE, a student will require special coaching for competitive exams.
 But more so for IGCSE.

-7) This is not at all meant to say that IGCSE board is not good.
-It just has a different purpose and it is not meant for JEE and NEET entrance exams.
-CBSE and state boards can implement some very good features of the IGCSE/A levels.
+7) This does not mean the IGCSE board is not good.
+It has a different purpose and is inappropriate for JEE and NEET entrance exams.
+CBSE and state boards can implement some good features of the IGCSE/A levels.
 The argument in favour of international boards is that these boards provide “holistic” education.
 What does “holistic” mean?
 “A holistic approach means to provide support that looks at the whole person, not just their mental health needs.
-The support should also consider their physical, emotional, social and spiritual wellbeing. … A holistic approach focusses on a person’s wellness and not just their illness or condition” 1.
-The responsibility of providing this holistic approach does not lie with school teacher alone – remember, the child is in school for 6-7 hours and the remaining 18 -17 hours the child is with parents, siblings, relatives, friends.
-They have a more important role to play than the teacher.
+The support should also consider their physical, emotional, social and spiritual wellbeing.
+“A holistic approach focusses on a person’s wellness and not just their illness or condition” 1.
+The responsibility of providing this holistic approach does not lie with school teacher alone – remember, the child is in school for 6-7 hours and the remaining 18 -17 hours child spends in the company of parents, siblings, relatives, friends.
+They have a more crucial role to play than the teacher.

-So if your child is aiming to give these two toughest competitive exams in India, please have a look at the CBSE syllabus, and early on – maybe by the time she is in class 8 or 9.
+So if your child is aiming to give these two toughest competitive exams in India, please look at the CBSE syllabus, and early on – maybe by the time she is in class 8 or 9.
 All the best.

 Question Bank and Other Study Notes for ISCE/CBSE – Physics

 Typical Syllabus for IIT JEE Mains